Guide contents:

 Transforms

-During the matching process – Data Transformations can alter the way that DQ for Dynamics looks at your data (it does not change the actual data).
+During the matching process – data transformations can alter the way that DQ for Dynamics looks at your data (it does not change the actual data).
 This is very effective for transforming specific data elements purely for the purpose of matching.

 For example, in the 'company name' field you may have a record of TrueData Ltd and another record with TrueData Plc.
 In this case the “business element” (Ltd or Plc) may be considered irrelevant so you only wish to match on the core of the word “TrueData”.
 You would use transformations to “exclude” the business elements in this case.
 See individual transformation categories for a more detailed explanation.